5 Minute Recipes/ Asian Recipes/ Drinks/ Japanese/ Recipes

 What is Matcha Latte?

-A matcha latte (抹茶ラテ) is a creamy beverage made with bloomed green tea powder (matcha) and milk, similar to a regular latte made with coffee.
+Matcha latte (抹茶ラテ) is a creamy drink made with bloomed green tea powder (matcha) and milk.
+It’s similar to a regular coffee latte, just with green tea instead.

-The iconic green drink has become a widely popular alternative to matcha tea, especially at big cafe chains like Starbucks – even in Japan.
+This iconic green beverage has become a widely popular alternative to regular matcha tea, especially at big cafe chains like Starbucks – even in Japan!

-It can be made with fine matcha powder bloomed in water, or by using a specific matcha latte powder that comes pre-mixed with sugar for convenience.
-We find the pre-mixed blend is often way too sweet, so prefer to use pure culinary grade matcha powder and then sweeten the drink to taste!
+Matcha lattes can be made using fine matcha powder bloomed in water, or with a store-bought matcha latte powder that is already blended with sugar and/or milk powder for convenience.
+We find the pre-mixed blend is usually way too sweet for our tastes, so we prefer to use pure matcha powder and then sweeten the drink ourselves.

 There are two popular methods to make it at home: